 I slowly pulled myself up us with the aid of an armrest.
 I gulped and nervously looked around once more.
 All the seats were empty again, as they should be.
 My radio chirped to life.

 “Yeah, we hear you loud and clear.”

-“Okay, thanks.
+“Okay…uh, thanks.
 Just checking.
-My radio’s...being a bit buggy.”
+My...radio’s acting a bit buggy.”

 The entire rest of my shift, I was plagued by the experience and wondered exactly what it was I saw.
-It took me less than a week of research to figure it out.
+It took me less than a week of research to figure it all out.

 I had been given a small glimpse into those poor victim’s last moments in life, and in the process, changed mine forever....